 Of the five points this is the only solid one, but Chapman applies it so very poorly.

 The outcome of confrontation and forgiveness is entirely dependent upon the participants.
 With two penitents a good outcome should be expected.
 With one penitent and one unrepentant soul a separation should be the outcome.
 And with two unrepentant souls a godless free-for-all can be the expected outcome.
-Come what may confrontation will end in one of two ways.
-The offender can either repent or rebel; his choice will generally hinge upon his spiritual condition; either dead or born-again.
+Come what may, confrontation will end in one of two ways.
+The offender can either repent or rebel.
 Repentance brings about reconciliation.
-Rebellion destroys and tears apart.
+Rebellion destroys and tears apart relationships.

 At least Gary Chapman had the bold integrity to make an attempt at explaining why so many see covenants as something mystical and more than agreements.
+However, in so doing he removes the mystical nature and gives arguments that can be refuted, which is why most will not define their meaning in calling marriage a mystical union.
 Nevertheless, both scripture and reason dictate that a covenant is an agreement…nothing less and nothing more.
 An agreement by any other name is still an agreement, and it must follow the laws of agreements.

 A covenant is an agreement.
 It is legally binding both by God’s laws and by the laws of world governments.
 Covenants are, generally speaking, legal documents that bind two or more people together for a specific purpose for a predetermined amount of time.
 Covenants are made up of several components.

 The three primary components are as follows: